 "After the concert, as I walked back to my car, I found myself gazing up at the night sky and its myriad stars with a new appreciation for the music of the spheres and the harmony of the world." - Heather J. Morris, Santa Cruz SentinelView the new Trailer

 James Waldo, John Mark Rozendaal, Mary Anne Ballard, Ronn McFarlane and Sarah Pillow at the Cloisters, NYC, March 2016.
 Photo by Marc Wagnon

-Galileo's Daughters concert June 27, 2017: University of Hawaii at Manoa, Honolulu Galileo's Daughters will be performing for the 50th celebration of the Institute for Astronomy on June 27, 2017.
+News: Upcoming Galileo's Daughters concert June 27, 2017: University of Hawaii at Manoa, Honolulu Galileo's Daughters will be performing for the 50th anniversary of the Institute for Astronomy on June 27, 2017.
 The whole anniversary was a stellar success, and we were even treated to a VIP tour of the Mauna Kea observatories on the Big Island!
 Announcing Dava Sobel's latest book!
 The Glass Universe tells the story of the women who worked at the Harvard College Observatory from the late 1800s through the mid-1900s.
 Observatory director Edward Pickering hired them because he believed women were careful workers--and would accept lower pay than men.
 There was a broad field for “woman’s work”in that exciting period when photography upended astronomy.

 Sarah Pillow's crossover of Henry Purcell's "O Let Me Weep" was featured in an encore broadcast from John Schaefer's WNYC New Sounds program on July 25 2016.
 The whole program is a great listen, (program #2209) or cue ahead to 36:30 minutes into the program to hear Sarah.
 WNYC New Sounds